Category: News & Events

 Cardiovascular Innovations and Applications (CVIA) seeks to publish focused articles and original clinical research that explore novel developments in cardiovascular disease, effective control and rehabilitation in cardiovascular disease, and promote cardiovascular innovations and applications for the betterment of public health globally.
 The journal publishes basic research that has clinical applicability to promote timely communication of the latest insights relating to coronary artery disease, heart failure, hypertension, cardiac arrhythmia, prevention of cardiovascular disease with a heavy emphasis on risk factor modification.

-CVIA was launched in 2015 as an open access journal, offering high visibility and discoverability through its open access publishing approach.
+CVIA as an open access journal offers high visibility and discoverability through its open access publishing approach.
 As part of its mandate to help bring interesting work and knowledge from around the world to a wider audience, CVIA will actively support authors through open access publishing and through waiving of author fees.

 The journal welcomes the following article types: